Mwamitovi/fast-React/README.md

 ### Assumptions
    - Configure your Version Control (Git-flow)
    - Fork the repository (https://github.com/Mwamitovi/fast-React)
-   - switch to branch, "recipe-app"
+   - You are within branch, "feature/recipe-app"

 ### Configure

+   - To follow-closely, look for summarized verion of the app within folder `mini-apps/recipe-app.js`

    - Study the "package.json" and "webpack.config.js",
      that is where the main file conventions/standards are located.